eco4cast/taskviews/docs/visualization.md

   + [rasterVis](https://oscarperpinan.github.io/rastervis/) package to plot rasters more effectively in R
 * [PYSAL](https://pysal.org/)
 * [Leaflet](https://rstudio.github.io/leaflet/) is an open-source javaScript library for interactive maps.
 Leaflet can be used on its own or with Shiny.
-* [Mapbox](https://www.mapbox.com/) provides interactive spatial forecasts (i.e. user inputs spatial location and type of management change the forecasts outputs)
+* [Mapbox](https://www.mapbox.com/) is a mapping platform for building custom, interactive maps that can be embedded into web applications.
+Mapbox also provides a variety of vector and raster tilesets (e.g. roads, satellite imagery) and a geocoding API.
 * [Panoply](https://www.giss.nasa.gov/tools/panoply/) is a stand alone netcdf visualizer for local or remote catalogs

 ### Uncertainty Visualization
 Communicating forecast uncertainty can play a critical role in both aiding decision-makers and building and maintaining public trust.
 When depicting uncertainty, it is important to consider the audience, their numeracy, and their level of training in statistics.
 Below we briefly discuss several methods for visualizing uncertainty and present tools that can be used to implement each.

 * **Error bars** are commonly used to depict uncertainty in the scientific community.
 When using error bars, it is important to clearly specify what the error bar represents, since error bars can be used to represent different measures of uncertainty (e.g. standard deviations, standard errors, confidence intervals, prediction intervals).
-Because interpreting many of these uncertainty measures requires a firm grasp of statistics, using error bars can lead to misinterpretation or inappropriate inference, especially by lay audiences (Hofman et al., 2020; Joslyn & LeClerc, 2012; [Franconeri et al., 2021](https://doi.org/10.1177/15291006211051956)).
+Because interpreting many of these uncertainty measures requires a firm grasp of statistics, using error bars can lead to misinterpretation or inappropriate inference, especially by lay audiences ([Hofman et al., 2020](https://doi.org/10.1145/3313831.3376454); [Joslyn & LeClerc, 2012](https://doi.org/10.1037/a0025185); [Franconeri et al., 2021](https://doi.org/10.1177/15291006211051956)).
   + [`geom_errorbar`](https://ggplot2.tidyverse.org/reference/geom_linerange.html) in [ggplot2](https://ggplot2.tidyverse.org/)
   + [`geom_ribbon`](https://ggplot2.tidyverse.org/reference/geom_ribbon.html) in [ggplot2](https://ggplot2.tidyverse.org/) - analogous to an error bar but for lines rather than points
   + `point_interval` from [ggdist](https://mjskay.github.io/ggdist/) package
-* Depicting a full **distribution** rather than summarizing it using an error bar can be an effective way of visualizing uncertainty.
+* Depicting a full **distribution** rather than summarizing it using an error bar can be an effective way to vizualize uncertainty.
 Compared to error bars, distribution visualizations provide the viewer with more information and have been linked to better decision making [Franconeri et al., 2021](https://doi.org/10.1177/15291006211051956).
 See the Distributions section above for tools - ***NEED TO PUT IN THE LINK TO THIS WHEN THE PAGE IS MADE***
 * Uncertainty can also be mapped to different visual channels, including color value or **luminance, fuzziness, size, transparency, and location** (MacEachren et al., 2012).
 These channels can be particularly useful when both x and y positions are already being used to represent another aspect of the data (e.g. on a map).
 However, these visual channels are less precise than encoding uncertainty with position, as in the case of error bars and distributions [Franconeri et al., 2021](https://doi.org/10.1177/15291006211051956).
   + In ggplot the `aes()` function can be used to map the fill, size, and alpha aesthetics to uncertainty.
   + Uncertainty can be mapped to fuzziness using the `with_blur()` function from [ggfx](https://ggfx.data-imaginist.com/) package
 * **Value-suppressing uncertainty palettes** leverage the fact that color hues are easier to tell apart when they are saturated and darker (Correll et al., 2018).
 Such palettes map a variable of interest to color hue, and uncertainty to color saturation and luminance.
 The result is that values associated with high levels of uncertainty are more difficult to ascertain.
 Value-suppressing uncertainty palettes can be applied to visualizations like choropleth maps and heatmaps.
   + [multiscales](https://github.com/clauswilke/multiscales) package in R
-* Another approach to visualize uncertainty is to re-framing probabilities (e.g. 10%) as frequencies (e.g. 1 in 10).
+* Another approach to visualizing uncertainty is to re-frame probabilities (e.g. 10%) as frequencies (e.g. 1 in 10).
 This can be an effective way to communicate uncertainty to a broader audience, including individuals with low numeracy.  ([Peters et al., 2010](https://journals.sagepub.com/doi/full/10.1177/0272989X10391672); [Franconeri et al., 2021](https://doi.org/10.1177/15291006211051956)).
 Several plot types take advantage of this so-called **“frequency-framing”** approach, which allows viewers to infer probability from visual representations of frequency:
   + **Quantile dotplots** depict distributions by representing individual quantiles of the data as dots.
 Quantile dotplots have been shown to aid people in making decisions in the face of uncertainty ([Kay et al, 2016](https://dl.acm.org/doi/10.1145/2858036.2858558)).
     +`stat_dots` from the ggdist package produces a quantile dotplot if the quantiles argument is specified.
   + **Icon arrays** depict ratios with a frequency-frame by depicting a large number of icons and coloring them according to one or more variables.